rikasun/shell/README.md

 ## Introduction

-This is the open preview of Cased v2.
+This is the open preview of Cased.

 During this preview, we highly recommend you reach out to us at team@cased.com.
 We're happy to help!